 - 1. Paper-cut designs and quilling have the potential, depending on the design to align with either of the categories.
 The key design element is whether the design is 2-dimentional or 3-dimentional. - 2.
 Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and not appropriate in the Visual Arts Paper exhibit area.
-Scrapbooks are also not eligible in for Visual Arts Paper and should be exhibited in Visual Arts Scrapbooking.
+Scrapbooks are also not eligible in for Visual Arts Paper and should be exhibited in Visual Arts Scrapbooking. - 3.
+If creating origami, folded pieces should either be used to create a bigger project such as a mobile or wreath, or multiple pieces of origami should be displayed.
+Exceptions would be if exhibitor created their own folding pattern.

-Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331A)
+Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331a)